department-of-veterans-affairs/va.gov-team/platform/engineering/request-for-change/2019-09-30-cms-integration.md

 `vets-website` should be responsible for making the pages where the React apps live, but not responsible for building the header, footer, and other surrounding markup.
-To make this possible, **I propose we have the content build produce an empty React page which the `vets-website` can copy into each place a React app lives.** The new page would then be updated with references to the correct JavaScript bundle and CSS files.
+To make this possible, **I propose we have the content build produce an empty React app page which the `vets-website` can copy into each place a React app lives.** The new page would then be updated with references to the correct JavaScript bundle and CSS files.

-The empty React page would then be deleted or otherwise prevented from being served to production.
+The empty React app page would then be deleted or otherwise prevented from being served to production.

 ### Beneficial side effects
 - The `vets-website` build will be faster both locally and in Jenkins